elysiajs/documentation/docs/essential/context.md

 The following APIs add extra functionality to the Context.

 ::: tip
-It's recommended to assign property related to request and response, or frequently used function to Context for separation of concern.
+It's recommended to assign properties related to request and response, or frequently used functions to Context for separation of concerns.
 :::

 ## Store